jeremymsimon/Xing_Ube3a/README.md

 ### What you'll find elsewhere

-* All data have been deposited to GEO under accession GSEXXXXXXX
+* All data have been deposited to GEO under accession GSE201734

-* The raw data matrices from Alevin are also available for download from Zenodo [here](https://zenodo.org/record/6459852)

 * The Ube3a WT data presented here [has been published previously](https://www.nature.com/articles/s41467-018-08079-9) and the original code for analysis was deposited [here](https://github.com/jeremymsimon/MouseCortex).
 We also created an [interactive webtool](https://zylkalab.org/datamousecortex) for exploration of the WT data